 US company, Deckers Corporation, trademarked the term Ugg throughout the world in 1995 – but were unable to do so in Australia and New Zealand.
 This is because ‘ugg’ is a generic term for sheepskin boot here downunder.
-See below for the full story from the 2008 Dominion Post newspaper article.
+See further below for the full story from the 2008 Dominion Post newspaper article.

 It’s easy to order: see the price in your own currency – UK, USA, Europe, Australia or New Zealand.

 Sterling, Euro, USD dollar and AUD dollar prices include shipping.

 NZ dollar prices do not include shipping – instead there is a flat $8 courier fee per order.

 Your satisfaction is guaranteed: we will gladly exchange or refund your purchase if you’re not 100% satisfied.